litmuschaos/v1-litmus-docs/docs/pod-cpu-hog-exec.md

 - Ensure that Kubernetes Version > 1.15
 - Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
 If not, install from [here](https://docs.litmuschaos.io/docs/getstarted/#install-litmus)
-- Ensure that the `pod-memory-hog` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace.
-If not, install from [here](https://hub.litmuschaos.io/api/chaos/master?file=charts/generic/pod-memory-hog/experiment.yaml)
+- Ensure that the `pod-cpu-hog-exec` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace.
+If not, install from [here](https://hub.litmuschaos.io/api/chaos/master?file=charts/generic/pod-cpu-hog-exec/experiment.yaml)
-- Cluster must run docker container runtime

 ## Entry Criteria